mohd-muddassir99/HR-Analysis-Dashboard/README.md

 ## Introduction

-This project involves the creation of an **HR Analysis Dashboard** using Tableau to visualize and analyze key HR metrics.
+This project involvs the creation of an **HR Analysis Dashboard** using Tableau to visualize and analyze key HR metrics.
 Key performance indicators (KPIs) and various charts were created to provide actionable insights into the organization's HR dynamics. **HR Analysis** is crucial for optimizing human resource management processes.
 This dashboard analyzes extensive employee data to enhance strategic decision-making across recruitment, retention, and employee satisfaction.

 ## Project Objective :